Seth Romero

-Career

 Amateur career

 Romero attended Columbia High School in West Columbia, Texas.
 As a senior, he had a 1.35 earned run average (ERA) with 131 strikeouts over 62 innings.
 He was not drafted coming out of high school and attended the University of Houston where he played college baseball for the Cougars.

 As a freshman at Houston in 2015, Romero appeared in 22 games and made eight starts.
 He had a 7–4 record with a 1.94 ERA, 92 strikeouts and seven saves.
 Prior to his sophomore season in 2016, he was suspended indefinitely for "conduct detrimental to the team", described in media reports as poor physical conditioning.
 He returned from the suspension after missing two starts, crediting his weight loss to the work of Houston strength and conditioning coach Ryan Deatrick, and appeared in 15 games with 13 starts.
 He finished 6–4 with a 2.29 ERA and 113 strikeouts.

 As a junior in April 2017, Romero was suspended by the team for a second time, reportedly after failing a drug test, missing curfew, and being photographed in uniform holding a bong.
 At the time of the suspension, he was 3–3 with a 3.03 ERA and was leading the nation with 76 strikeouts.
 He was re-instated in May.
 However, Romero played just two games after being reinstated before he was dismissed from the team.
 The Houston Chronicle reported Romero had been involved in a fight with a teammate, precipitating his final dismissal from the team after a series of previous disciplinary incidents.

 Professional career

+Washington Nationals

 The Washington Nationals selected Romero with 25th overall choice in the 2017 MLB Draft.
 He signed with the team on July 7, reportedly accepting an over-slot $2.8 million signing bonus.
 While the Nationals' scouting director said he believed Romero's "stuff" could immediately be effective in Major League Baseball, the team's general manager, Mike Rizzo, said he did not expect Romero to make his major league debut in the 2017 season.
 Romero was assigned to the GCL Nationals, and after one scoreless appearance, was promoted to the Auburn Doubledays where he posted a 5.40 ERA with 32 strikeouts in 20 innings to finish the season.

 Ranked as the fifth-best Nationals prospect before the 2018 season, Romero was placed on the Nationals' early camp roster for spring training that year.
 However, he was ordered to leave camp on March 5 for reportedly violating team policy.
-On June 6, he was reinstated and assigned to the Hagerstown Suns of the Class-A South Atlantic League.
+On June 6, he was reinstated and assigned to the Hagerstown Suns of the Single–A South Atlantic League.
 However, Romero made just seven starts and saw his season end early as he underwent Tommy John surgery at the end of August 2018.